Criminal Defense Lawyer, Cincinnati OH

 While these penalties are fairly mild, remember that having a conviction for an open container violation on your record can affect your future educational and employment opportunities.

-If you have been charged with open container, call today to speak with an experienced criminal defense attorney to discuss your case, and assist you in fighting the charge.
+If you have been charged with open container, call today to speak with an experienced criminal defense attorney at 513-549-0611 to discuss your case and fight the charge.

 Cincinnati Defense Lawyer Kelly Farrish